DeveloperKubilay/Karshad/README.md

-# Karshad 🧠🔥
+# Karshard 🧠🔥

 > Next-level load balancer & server orchestrator for Gen Z devs.
 Real-time dashboard, auto-scaling, Cloudflare & Azure integration.
 No cap, this is cloud game on hard mode.

-## 🚀 What is Karshad?
+## 🚀 What is Karshard?

-Karshad is a real-time, modular load balancer and server manager.
+Karshard is a real-time, modular load balancer and server manager.
 It auto-scales VMs on Azure, manages DNS & firewall with Cloudflare, and gives you a live dashboard to flex your infra stats.
 All coded with Fastify, WebSocket, and pure Node.js vibes.

 ## 🛠️ Features